SzymonSG/zenAway-be/README.md

 The app serves as a **recommendation engine**, allowing users to choose thematic categories (e.g. culture, music, creativity) or enter custom preferences to discover nearby activities and events.

+## Frontend layer

+## 🧩 Angular Application Overview

+The Angular application features a **customizable user interface** and **dynamically generated routes** based on **real-time data** such as traffic incidents, congestion, and other location-based events.
+It integrates seamlessly with Azure Maps to provide users with up-to-date information that enhances navigation and leisure planning.
 ---

 ## ⚙️ Local Setup (Windows, Python 3.13)